guruvyasa/sathviksoftechhugo/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "Learn coding the right way HANDS ON"
+  title: "Learn coding the right way "
   content: "Learning to code is not a money-making exercise but a life changing experience.
 Let us help you realize this and become good software developers and humans"
-  image: "/images/banner.png"
+  image: "/images/coder.png"
   button:
     enable: true
     label: "Browse courses"